Bluebeard-1972

 They quickly get naked and kiss.

-Instead of being aroused as any straight man would, Bluebeard takes a shear to them impaling them to death one on top of the other.
+Instead of being aroused as any straight man would, Bluebeard takes a pair of shears to them, impaling them to death one on top of the other.
 We then realize he is quite inadequate in the sexual department.

 No, Bluebeard is an adult venture for those desiring a healthy serving of female flesh with their bloodletting.
 The male actors are spared any nudity- that’s the way cinema was back then.

-Heatherton does surprisingly well paired with Burton and the chemistry works between them.
-She is not a top-quality actress but she is appealing and we root for her to escape the madman.
+Heatherton does surprisingly well paired with Burton, and their chemistry works.
+She is not a top-quality actress, but she is appealing, and we root for her to escape the madman.

-The art direction is tremendous and reminiscent of the attention to detail and craft that Hammer Horror films were able to create around that same period.
-The velvet red walls in Bluebeard’s massive estate ooze with royalty and sophistication.
+The art direction is tremendous and reminiscent of the attention to detail and craft that Hammer Horror films achieved around that same period.
+The velvet-red walls of Bluebeard’s massive estate ooze with royalty and sophistication.
 Each table, chair, and set piece is perfectly placed.

-Of course, Bluebeard is pure camp and over-the-top shenanigans but it’s a hoot all the way, never dragging nor taking itself too seriously.
+Of course, Bluebeard is pure camp and over-the-top shenanigans, but it’s a hoot all the way, never dragging or taking itself too seriously.

-I was pleasantly pleased by Bluebeard (1972) and consider it a must-see for Burton fans desiring some later works sans Elizabeth Taylor.
-It’s not high-art but it sure is delicious Saturday night fun.
+I was pleasantly surprised by Bluebeard (1972) and consider it a must-see for Burton fans seeking later works sans Elizabeth Taylor.
+It’s not high art, but it’s sure delicious Saturday-night fun.

 Leave a Reply